Armenian fedayi

-Some of the key Fedayi figures also participated in the Iranian Constitutional Revolution that commenced during the same period, upon agreement of the ARF leaders.
+Some of the key fedayi figures also participated in the Iranian Constitutional Revolution that commenced during the same period, upon agreement of the ARF leaders.

-The Armenian term fedayi is ultimately derived from Arabic fedayeen: فدائيون fidā'īyūn, literally meaning "those who sacrifice".
+The Armenian term fedayi ultimately derives from the Arabic word fedayeen: فدائيون fidā'īyūn, literally meaning "those who sacrifice".
+The term hayduk was also used interchangeably as well and derived from the Hungarian word hajduk, meaning "foot soldier".

+History

 Goals and activities

-Armenian fedayis' main goal was to defend Armenian villagers from persecution and at the same time, disrupt the Ottoman Empire's activities in Armenian populated regions.
-Armenian volunteers fought during Hamidian Massacres, Sasun Resistance (1894), Zeitun Rebellion (1895–1896), Defense of Van, and Khanasor Expedition.
+Armenian fedayis' main goal was to defend Armenian villages in Western Armenia from persecution and at the same time, disrupt the Ottoman Empire's activities in Armenian populated regions.
+Armenian volunteers fought during the Hamidian massacres, Sasun Resistance (1894), Zeitun Rebellion (1895–1896), Defense of Van, and Khanasor Expedition.
 They were the leaders and members of the Armenian national movement.
 These bands sabotaged telegraph lines and raided army supplies.
 They also committed assassinations and counter-attacks on Muslim villages.
 They helped Armenians defend themselves during village purges by Ottoman officials.
 They were supported by Armenians and quickly gained fame, support and trust by them.

 Their activities in the Ottoman Empire dissipated after the Second Constitutional Era of the Ottoman Empire, when the Committee of Union and Progress came into power and, for a time, granted the Empire's Armenian citizens the same rights as its Turkish and Kurdish citizens.
 Most fedayi groups then disbanded, their members returning to their families.